alephnode/alephnode/src/pages/06-optimizing-site-performance/index.md

 Before we can optimize the performance of a site, we need a site 😃.
 Luckily, I've prepared a basic project for us to work with.

-The <a href="https://github.com/alephnode/vanilla-spa" target="_blank">repository</a> for this project provides two examples: one basic site, and the same site optimized.
-Because the project is relatively straightforward (mostly web component declarations), I'll only walk through the core modules before explaining the optimization steps.
+The <a href="https://github.com/alephnode/vanilla-spa" target="_blank">repository</a> for this app provides two examples: one basic site, and the same site optimized.
+Because the project is relatively straightforward (mostly Web Component declarations), I'll only walk through the core modules before explaining the optimization steps.

-The first module we'll look at is the base class from which all components, pages, and core app logic is derived. _Note: all examples from the first section will be taken from the /basic directory, if you're following along with the source code._
+The first module we'll look at is the base class from which all components, pages, and core app logic is derived.

+_Note: all examples from the first section will be taken from the /basic directory, if you're following along with the source code._

 _./basic/src/base/index.js:_